Yes! Dinner CAN be fun and tasty at the same time. Try making this fresh Falafel Recipe and you’ll see what I mean.

 If you want to make a traditional falafel recipe simply soak dried beans overnight AT LEAST and then drain them.
 From there you follow my directions for falafel.
 No cooking of the soaked beans is required!

 You can serve these with ANY flatbread you happen to find in your grocery stores like these pita bread or Naan on Amazon.
-OR better yet try making your own Pita or Naan Bread with my EASY to follow recipes!
+OR better yet try making your own Pita or Naan Bread OR this Roti Recipe with my EASY to follow recipes!
 Either way works for me, seriously.

 A few notes on this Easy Falafel Recipe: